-- (5) When the Company's "accountable receipts" derived from any such licensing of High Budget SVOD Programs are received from a related or affiliated entity that acts as the exhibitor/retailer of the program, then the Company's "accountable receipts" received by the Company from the licensing of such rights shall be measured by the exhibitor/retailer's payments to unrelated and unaffiliated entities in arms' length transactions for comparable programs or series or, if none, the amounts received by the Company from unrelated and unaffiliated exhibitors/retailers in arms' length transactions for comparable programs for comparable programs or series, or, if none, a comparable exhibitor/retailer's payments to comparable unrelated and unaffiliated entities in arms' length transactions for comparable programs or series, or, if none, a comparable programs or series in arms' length transactions for comparable unrelated and unaffiliated entities in arms' length transactions for comparable programs or series. - (6) For use of a Derivative High Budget SVOD Program in traditional media (e.g., free television, basic cable, pay television or home video), the Company shall pay residuals as a supplemental use as set forth in Paragraph 2.b.(4)(e) of this Sideletter; for use of an f.
-Screen Credit

-Original High Budget SVOD Program in traditional media, the Company shall pay residuals as a supplemental use as set forth in Paragraph 3.b.(4)(c) of this Sideletter.
+- (7) When the Company's "accountable receipts" derived from any such licensing of High Budget SVOD Programs are received from a related or affiliated entity that acts as the exhibitor/retailer of the program, then the Company's "accountable receipts" received by the Company from the licensing of such rights shall be measured by the exhibitor/retailer's payments to unrelated and unaffiliated entities in arm's length transactions for comparable programs or series or, if none, the amounts received by the Company from unrelated and unaffiliated exhibitors/retailers in arm's length transactions for comparable programs or series, or, if none, a comparable exhibitor/retailer's payments to comparable unrelated and unaffiliated entities in arm's length transactions for comparable programs or series. - (8) For use of a Derivative High Budget SVOD Program in traditional media (e.g., free television, basic cable, pay television or home video), the Company shall pay residuals as a supplemental use as set forth in Paragraph 2.b.(4)(e) of this Sideletter; for use of an Original High Budget SVOD Program in traditional media, the Company shall pay residuals as a supplemental use as set forth in Paragraph 3.b.(4)(c) of this Sideletter.